mui/material-ui/docs/data/material/migration/migration-v4/v5-style-changes.md

 theme.spacing(2) => '16px'
 ```

-### ✅ Rename `theme.palette.type`
+### ✅ Rename theme.palette.type

-The `theme.palette.type` key was renamed to `theme.palette.mode`, to better follow the "dark mode" term that is usually used for describing this feature.
+The `theme.palette.type` key was renamed to `theme.palette.mode`, to better follow the "dark mode" terminology that is usually used for describing this feature.

 ```diff
  import { createTheme } from '@mui/material/styles';